 What’s more, these dogs have irrepressible personalities.
 They naturally command all the attention in the room with charm, sass, and playfulness.
 Other names for this breed include:

-- Micro Pocket Bully
+- Micro Pocket Bully;

-- Micro Exotic Bully
+- Micro Exotic Bully;

-- Teacup Micro Bully
+- Teacup Micro Bully;

-- Micro American Bully
+- Micro American Bully; and

-- Micro Pocket Pitbull
+- Micro Pocket Pitbull.

 They are also known for being one of the most expensive types in the world.
 Note the word type, as these dogs are not a breed on their own but rather a subset of the emerging Bully Breeds with several kinds.